 The department may later request contact information for 3-5 references, teaching and/or research statements, evidence of teaching effectiveness, such as past course syllabi, teaching evaluations, etc., but they are not required at time of application.

 The posting will remain open through September 7, 2017 to accommodate upcoming course needs and new applicants.
-Appointments for fall semester are usually reviewed in May/June, and for spring semester in October/November.
+Appointments for fall semester are usually reviewed in May/June, for spring semester in October/November, and for summer semester in February/March.
 Please direct questions to Allison Covington at firstname.lastname@example.org

 When and if the department contacts references, all letters will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality (http://apo.berkeley.edu/evalltr.html) prior to submitting their letters.